spacetelescope/jwst/docs/jwst/cube_build/main.rst

 G395H    F290LP  2.9 - 5.2
 =======  ======  ====================

-For NIRSpec we have defined a *band*  as a  single grating-filter combination, e.g. G140M-F070LP.
+For NIRSpec we define a *band* as a single grating-filter combination, e.g. G140M-F070LP.

 Coordinate Systems
 ++++++++++++++++++